My Dinner

 Instructions

-• Slice two orange and juice the two remaining oranges.
+• Slice 2 oranges into rounds and juice the remaining 2 oranges.

 To make in a slow cooker / crock pot